qtanmarc/microservices-demo/README.md.md

 ```

 ## Start the Config Server (Spring Cloud Config)
-Run the following command in the root folder.
+To start the config server, run the following command in the root folder.
 ```
-./mvnw spring-boot:run -pl eureka-server
+mvnw spring-boot:run -pl config-server
 ```
 ## Rename a file